 Thank you for joining us in worship.
+Please know that your participation with us today has been a blessing.

 The work of this Cathedral is made possible entirely through the support of individuals like you.
 The gifts of people from across the country and the world are behind every worship service, concert, public program, and the daily work of maintaining this historic landmark and house of prayer for all people.